xola/XolaElasticsearchProxyBundle/README.md

         host: localhost
         port: 9200
         indexes: ['logs']

+    authenticator: Xola\ElasticsearchProxyBundle\Authenticator
 ```

 The `indexes` parameter lets you grant access to only the specified elasticsearch indexes.
+Override `authenticator` parameter and give it a classname which implements ElasticSearchProxyAuthenticatorInterface to
+authenticate a request.
+The `authenticate` method should throw an `AccessDeniedException` if access is denied to the
+user.

 Routing
 -------